Thermal design power

 Until the processor hits a power delivery limit."

 Put simply: Intel TDP is an indication of a Intel CPU's power-draw during a all-core workload when it is running at its specified base clock.
 No modern Intel CPU does that unless you change BIOS settings and force it to run at its base clock.
-Intel is admitting that actual power draw at boost ("turbo") clocks is higher than the rated TDP.
+Intel admits that the actual power draw at boost ("turbo") clocks is higher than the rated TDP.
+This is important because modern processors run at boost clocks most of the time unless the system is totally idle.

 Searching for TDP on amd.com yields no results describing what they mean by "TDP".
 Nothing.